-How to invest in pure-play plant-based food stocks?
+How to invest in pure-play plant-based foods stocks?

-As with any food industry segment, investors interested in the plant-based foods sector should look for quality publicly listed stocks that are led by strong management teams and have product portfolios that allow them to successfully compete in their given sector.
-In an emerging foods sector like the plant-based foods, the key ingredients for success are taste, price and convenience, and that recipe for success applies to both individual companies and the plant-based foods industry as a whole.
+As with any food industry segment, investors interested in the plant-based foods sector should look for quality publicly listed stocks that are led by strong management teams and have product portfolios that make them competitive in their given sector.
+In an emerging foods sector like the plant-based foods, the key ingredients for success are taste, price and convenience, and that recipe applies to both individual companies and the plant-based foods industry as a whole.

 In 2019, Los Angeles-based Beyond Meat’s initial public offering heralded the dawn of the plant-based foods era, encouraging investors to take a stake in the meatless market.
 The company makes plant-based meat substitutes, including burger patties comprised primarily of pea protein.
 In the US and Canada, Beyond Meat’s products can be found in the meat sections of many grocery stores and on the menus of several restaurants.

 For its part, US-based multinational food manufacturer Ingredion provides plant-based ingredients to companies focused on manufacturing vegan products.
-Ingredion earned a spot on Ethisphere’s World’s Most Ethical Companies for the seventh year in row in 2020, and also made Fortune Magazine’s World’s Most Admired Companies list for the 13th consecutive year as of 2022.
+Ingredion has earned a spot on Ethisphere’s World’s Most Ethical Companies list several times, most recently in 2023, and also made Fortune Magazine’s World’s Most Admired Companies list for the 13th consecutive year as of 2022.

-Other plant-based food stocks of various sizes and types include:
+Other plant-based foods stocks of various sizes and types include:

-How to get invest in plant-based foods through food and grocery giants?
+How to invest in plant-based foods through food and grocery giants?

-The shift toward more meatless options has prompted food industry giants such as Kellogg Company (NYSE:K) and major grocery store chains like Kroger (NYSE:KR) to heavily expand their plant-based food offerings.
+The shift toward more meatless options has prompted food industry giants such as Kellogg Company (NYSE:K) and major grocery store chains like Kroger (NYSE:KR) to heavily expand their plant-based foods offerings.

 Kellogg Company’s food portfolio, which includes cereals, snacks and its meat alternatives brand, is 86 percent plant-based.
-In 2019, the company’s MorningStar Farms brand introduced a line called Incogmeato featuring all-vegan burgers, bratwurst and sausages.
-Recently, the company inked a deal with crop genetics company Benson Hill to supply soy ingredients for the major food brand’s alternative meat product lines.
+The company’s MorningStar Farms brand features a line called Incogmeato which offers all-vegan burgers, bratwurst and sausages.

 How to invest in plant-based foods through venture capital trusts and investment funds?